ctrlplusb/easy-peasy/website/docs/docs/api/thunk.md

     The [actions](/docs/api/action) that are local to the thunk.
 This allows you to dispatch an [action](/docs/api/action) to update state should you require.

-  - `payload` (any, *optional*)
+  - `payload` (any)

-    The payload, if any, that was provided to the thunk when it was dispatched.
+    If a payload was provided to the thunk when it was dispatch it will be available via this argument.

   - `helpers` (Object)